-A.11.2 Basic Principle
+A.12.2 Basic Principle

-On the left-hand side, you see the navigation tree with the navigation groups.
-Each navigation group contains several navigation items.
+On the left-hand side, you see the navigation tree (1) with the navigation groups (2: extended navigation group, 4: closed navigation groups).
+Each navigation group contains several navigation items (3).
 Click the name of a group to expand the group in the tree.
-Click a navigation item to open the respective tab in the working area on the left-hand side.
+Click a navigation item to open the respective tab in the working area on the right-hand side.